Are you concerned about your child lying? This article discusses the reasons why your child might lie and ways to help her overcome it

 Although, most children belonging to this category work towards establishing a certain identity - one that can be associated with hard work and trust - yet they become more adept at lying.
 At the same time, children of this age group are also more sensitive to the repercussions of their actions.

-Parents should be straightforward with tweens and make them see the differences between white lie and a normal lie, and the motive behind both.
+Parents should be straightforward with tweens and make them see the differences between a white lie and a normal lie, and the motive behind both.

 Children of this age pass through more feelings of insecurity and may even invent false scenarios to grab the attention and interest of adults.